RaycatWhoDat/kitchen-sink/README.md

 I do not like Rust's syntax and I don't like how verbose it can be.

 However, if there's one thing I can count on, it's the community behind it.
 You simply don't count out people's passion to make cool things.
 As a result of that thinking, Rust is my go-to pick for systems-level programming and WebAssembly compilation.
-So, I have to suck it up and learn it to get past that possible gatekeeping in the future.

 ```rust
 // (compile "cargo run ..")